aMOPel/nim-karax-website/nim/content/experience.md

 Like when I was learning C++, learning Nim in depth gave me some deeper insights into software engineering concepts like meta programming and garbage collection.

+## Frameworks

+Other than Godot and (a little) Vue I haven't really explored bigger Frameworks, since I didn't really do projects of bigger scale yet.

 ## Technologies

 ### Linux Terminal
 Probably the most noteworthy technology I am familiar with is the terminal environment on Linux.
 Due to my terminal focused workflow, and a few years of experience I am well versed with the user level aspects.

 ### Git
-Git has been my VCS of choice for a long time now and as you can see on my GitHub Profile I am also familiar with the GitHub additions to the Git workflow, namely working with Issues and PRs.
-I didn't use GitHub actions yet, though.
+Git has been my VCS of choice for a long time now and as you can see on my GitHub profile I am also familiar with the GitHub additions to the Git workflow, namely working with Issues and PRs.
+I didn't use GitHub actions yet, however build scripts I use build scripts for building and more regularly.

 ### Docker
 During my studies I also had to use a few docker containers, so I at least have a superficial understanding of its usage.

-## Frameworks
+## Tooling

-Other than Godot and (a little) Vue I haven't really explored bigger Frameworks, since I didn't really do projects of bigger scale yet.
+Since I spent a lot of time learning and configuring Vim/NeoVim and other tools in the terminal, I have a decent understanding of the development tool domain.

+Among others, I came in contact with:
+- LSP Servers, which are usually responsible for
+  - Linting and Code Actions
+  - Providing completion items
+  - Formatting (some)
+  - Intelligent Code Navigation like "go to definition" / "go to references"
+- Syntax Highlighting (In NeoVim mostly done by Tree-Sitter, but also by RegEx Grammars)
+- Debug Adapters (mostly DAP)
+- Snippet Engines
+- Grep-likes, RegEx/Globbing and fuzzy finders for efficient searching and replacing
+- Scripting for building/deploying (in `sh` or some programming language)